MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Clear-Item.md

 You can use the **Include** and **Exclude** parameters to identify particular registry keys, but you cannot use them to identify registry entries.

 - To delete particular registry entries, use the `Remove-ItemProperty` cmdlet.
-- To delete the value of a registry entry, use the `Clear-ItemProperty cmdlet`.
+- To delete the value of a registry entry, use the `Clear-ItemProperty` cmdlet.

 ```powershell
 Clear-Item HKLM:\Software\MyCompany\MyKey -Confirm